ehoneahobed/projectvibeit/docs/content-contribution.md

 - **Use descriptive titles** - Make titles clear and engaging
 - **Write compelling descriptions** - Hook readers with brief summaries
 - **Set appropriate types** - Choose the right content type for each lesson
+- **Complete course metadata** - All fields in `meta.json` appear on the overview page
+- **Accurate statistics** - Ensure module counts, lesson counts, and project counts are correct

 ### Accessibility